-He grins at her through a mouth full of ice cream – he's willing to bet his stolen money that there's a phone number on the back of the check.
+He grins at her through a mouthful of ice cream – he's willing to bet his stolen money that there's a phone number on the back of the check.
 It really is too bad he doesn't have a phone.
 "Hope to be around," he replies playfully after a swallow, and when she leaves the booth he catches her grinning.

-There's this little almost-grunt right then, and reminded of his unfriendly companion, Sam turns with a sigh, only to see Scowly look like he's just gotten hit by a truck and isn't quite sure whether to call AAA or an ambulance.
+There's this little almost-grunt right then, and reminded of his unfriendly companion, Sam turns with a sigh, only to see Scowly look like he's just gotten hit by a truck and isn't sure whether to call AAA or an ambulance.

 "'Sam'?" the guy repeats, voice oddly strangled.

 Oh.
 Right.
 "My name," he explains, not a little proudly.
 "Well, my made-up name.
 Thought of it on the spot."
 He grins.
 "Sam Jackson, at your service."